saprykins/ontology_building/README.md

 The progress is displayed in the following way
 ```
-N link
+Id link
 1 http://arxiv.org/pdf/cs/9308101v1
 2 http://arxiv.org/pdf/cs/9308102v1
 3 http://arxiv.org/pdf/cs/9309101v1
 ```
+where
-where N-column is the order of article, link-column is the link that was transfered to API.
+* Id-column is the order of article and its id in relational database
+* link-column is the link that was transfered to API

 File with ontology "onto_output.owl" was created.